Raju Aryal Inspector General, Armed Police Force, Nepal

 Since October 2002, Armed Police Force, Nepal has its remarkable contribution to various UN Peace Keeping Missions like UNGCI (Iraq), UNMIK (Kosovo), UNMIL (Liberia), UNAMSIL (Sierra Leone), MINUSTAH (Haiti), UNMIS & UNMISS (Sudan), UNAMID (Darfur), UNSOM (Somalia),UNMIT (East Timore) & UNFICYP (Cyprus) as a UN Police advisers, instructors, monitors and contingent.

-6121 Armed Police Personnel have participated as a member of FPU contingent and 739 personnel have surved as an UNPOL until 2016.
+7904 Armed Police Personnel have participated as a member of FPU contingent, 863 personnel have served as an IPOs and 3 personnel have served as a professional post until 2023.